PHP-DI/PHP-DI/doc/autowiring.md

 In order to achieve that, PHP-DI uses [PHP's reflection](http://php.net/manual/book.reflection.php) to detect what parameters a constructor needs.

+Autowiring does not affect performances when [compiling the container](performances.md).

 Let's take this example:

 ```php